Short Cross Pennies

 Despite the scientific soundness of today’s classification, correctly identifying an actual coin can often be far from easy.
 The present article includes a section entitled ‘Identification Aids'.
 This contains various pointers to classification, which, when used collectively, can often narrow the range of possibilities without the need to study a lot of coin images and detailed information.

 Many of the images used to illustrate this article are from records on the UK Detector Finds database (UKDFD).
 I am grateful to recorders for making them available in this way, and also to other detectorists and collectors who have independently granted permission to use their images.
+Some classes of coin are illustrated by a single image; others may be illustrated by two or more examples from a sliding gallery.
+In the latter case, navigation arrows will appear when the mouse-pointer is hovered over the image that is initially displayed.
 All images can be clicked to provide an enlarged view.

 On his accession to the throne in 1154, Henry II will have found the circulating currency in a very unsatisfactory state.
 The Civil War had only recently ended, and evidence from contemporary coin hoards suggests that, along with official money, a disparate mixture of baronial, foreign and irregular coins, often anonymous, base or underweight, was freely circulating.
 This situation possibly influenced the systemic reform that Henry made at the time of his first coinage in 1158.
 He abandoned the long-established practice of periodically changing the basic design of his coins in favour of having a sole type, subject only to minor changes of detail.